jylhakos/Data-Analysis-and-Visualizations/Amazon Kinesis/Spring Boot/README.md

-# IoT Temperature Analytics Platform with Spring Boot 3.x and Machine Learning
+# IoT temperature analytics microservices with Spring Boot 3.x provided by machine learning

-## Architecture Overview
+## Overview

 This project demonstrates a comprehensive IoT data processing and machine learning platform using: